ColinFay/jekyllthat/README.md

 ## To Do

-  - Create a Shiny Widget for post creation
+  - A better shiny widget

 ## Contact